A – Arts Council England (ACE)

 Z – Zoom

-During the Coronavirus Pandemic and associated social distancing restrictions, many carnival clubs have embraced the use of Zoom and other video, voice and virtual conference facilities.
+During the Coronavirus Pandemic and associated social distancing restrictions, many carnival clubs have embraced the use of Zoom and other video, voice and virtual conference facilities, to keep in contact with their members.